h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 	- Random
 	- QuantilesGlobal
 	- RoundRobin

+  **Note**: H2O supports extremely randomized trees (XRT) via ``histogram_type="Random"``.
+When this is specified, the algorithm will sample N-1 points from min...max and use the sorted list of those to find the best split.
+The cut points are random rather than uniform.
+For example, to generate 4 bins for some feature ranging from 0-100, 3 random numbers would be generated in this range (13.2, 89.12, 45.0).
+The sorted list of these random numbers forms the histogram bin boundaries e.g. (0-13.2, 13.2-45.0, 45.0-89.12, 89.12-100).

 - `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features: